-Our demographic landscape is changing with e.g., the fertility decline, which accelerates already rapid population ageing, having profound impacts on societal sustainability.
-Demographic processes are interlinked with social and economic inequalities and well-being, and such interlinkages contribute to the accumulation of disadvantages across life courses and generations.
+Our demographic landscape is changing with, e.g., growing migrant populations, increasing family instability, and the fertility decline, which accelerates already rapid population ageing, having profound impacts on societal sustainability.
+Demographic processes are interlinked with social and economic inequalities and well-being, and such interlinkages contribute to the accumulation of (dis)advantages across life courses and generations.

-Our goal is to identify the causes and consequences of the changing fertility and family dynamics, and how family and social policies can tackle the challenges involved.
+Our goal is to identify the causes and consequences of the changing demographic dynamics, and how policies can tackle the challenges involved.

-Research area director: Associate professor (docent), Consortium Director Marika Jalovaara
+Research area director: Professor, Consortium Director Marika Jalovaara

 Skills and learning